What’s the harm if students help teachers clean school campuses, asks Yogi

-FELICITATION FUNCTION Uttar Pradesh chief minister felicitates 102 board exam toppers, honours them with Rs 1 lakh cheques, tablets and medals
+Uttar Pradesh chief minister felicitates 102 board exam toppers, honours them with Rs 1 lakh cheques, tablets and medalseducation Updated: Sep 01, 2019 19:39 IST

 What’s wrong if students pick up the broom and clean their school campuses?
 By doing so, they learn the importance of cleanliness, said Uttar Pradesh chief minister Yogi Adityanath on Sunday at a function organised in Lucknow to felicitate toppers of board examinations.